Morgawr/yokubi/src/Section2/Part3/Lesson36.md

 Are you perhaps dating? (or something like that)
 </pre>

-If the list is too long (more than 2-3 elements), it’s common to use commas to separate the elements in the middle without using particles.
+If the list is too long (more than 2-3 elements), it's common to use commas to separate the elements in the middle without using particles.

-など is not technically a listing particle, but rather some filler particle that sounds like using "etc" or “and such” in English.
+など is not technically a listing particle, but rather some filler particle that sounds like using "etc" or "and such" in English.
 It implies the notion of a list of elements open to more similar stuff.
 Its meaning is similar to using a single や or とか to state that more examples are implied but not directly stated.

 <pre>
 完璧な人間<b>など</b>、存在しない。